Broken into Pieces: ATLAS and Aliqa Uma as One Single Stream: Spectroscopic Data

 where $x = \phi_1/$10\degr, with $\phi_1$ measured in degrees.

 Figure \ref{fig:specsel} shows the spectroscopic members selected with the best-fit track.
 In the top panel, red filled circles indicate the final spectroscopic members selected with all three components (radial velocity and two proper motions).
-In each of the bottom three panels, the black dots show the candidate members selected with only the other two components, i.e. black points in the bottom ($\mu_{\delta}$) panel were selected using the track in radial velocity and $\mu_\alpha\cos\delta$ only.
-The panels clearly show a group of likely stream members predominantly occupying the region next to the best fit track enclosed in solid blue lines.
+In each of the bottom three panels, the black dots show the candidate members selected with only the other two components, i.e. black points in the fourth panel ($\mu_{\delta}$) were selected using the track in radial velocity $v_\mathrm{GSR}$ (second panel) and $\mu_\alpha\cos\delta$ (third panel).
+The panels clearly show that a group of likely stream members predominantly occupy the region enclosed in solid blue lines, which are the best fit tracks defined in Eqn \ref{eq:rvtrack} plus the selection width.

 In Figure \ref{fig:specsel2}, we show the distance to the best-fit track for each star in RV and PM space.
 We note that our selection window is quite narrow with respect to the uncertainties, especially in proper motion ($\pm0.55$\masyr).
 This is to ensure a clean sample for further investigation in the rest of this paper.
 Our selection will inevitably miss some members with large proper motion uncertainties at fainter magnitude.
 However, these missed member stars likely have larger measurement uncertainties, so their absence does not significantly affect the measurements of the radial velocity and proper motion tracks.